NafiurSiddiqui/Nafi-R--v2/README.md

 # Nafi-R--v2

-This is my second portfolio that contains my frontend projects.
+This is my second portfolio that containing my frontend projects.

 Run `npm start` to start the server.